pottendo/pottendo-SK64-network/README_network.md

 ### CRT files in root folder
 While there is no problem with storing CRT files (cartridge images) in their destined locations on the SD card it is not recommended to put any CRT files into the root folder of the SD card as  mbedtls will likely look for certificate files in the root folder when HTTPS is being used.
 ### Git branch will regularly be rebased and history will be rewritten
-This git repository is regularly being rebased on top of Frentic's latest Sidekick64 releases to make it as easy as possible to be merged into Frenetic's main git repository in case it would become stable enough for Frenetic to decide to integrate it with the mainline code.
+This git repository is regularly being rebased on top of Frenetic's latest Sidekick64 releases to make it as easy as possible to be merged into Frenetic's main git repository in case it would become stable enough for Frenetic to decide to integrate it with the mainline code.
 Regular rebases are necessary in this fork and will rewrite git history of this repo so it might be cumbersome to try to pull from this branch over time.
 # Credits
 I would like to thank
 * Frenetic for releasing exciting open source retro projects like Sidekick64 and for his help on pointing me to the areas in his source code where I could safely try to add some network stuff.
 * Rene Stange for creating, sharing and documenting Circle with attention to detail and Stephan Mühlstrasser for creating and continuously updating circle-stdlib with the latest upstream components.
 * My network testers for their valuable feedback!
 (TODO: Add nickname list)
-* I would also like to thank the CSDb admins for offering the CSDb web service and last not least the very active C64 demo scene for still releasing exciting demos, music and other stuff.
+* I would also like to thank the CSDb admins for offering the CSDb web service and last but not least the very active C64 demo scene for still releasing exciting demos, music and other stuff.